-- HVI Memory Map: this block allows to exchange data between an HVI sequence and an instrument FPGA sandbox by using a serial interface based on reading/writing data arrays - HVI Register Bank: this block allows to exchange data between an HVI sequence and an instrument FPGA sandbox by reading/writing any of the register in the bank - PXI Trigger I/O: these ports allow to read/write the PXI line on the chassis backplane from the FPGA sandbox of an M3xxxA instrument

-- HVI User Action: actions are signals sent from an instrument HVI engine to the outside (the FPGA sandbox in this case).
-They can be associated to a PXI line, an internal/external trigger, or any of the product-defined actions - HVI User Event: events are signals sent from the outside (the FPGA sandbox in this case) to an instrument HVI engine.
-They can be associated to a PXI line, an internal/external trigger, or any of the product-defined events
+- HVI Memory Map: This block enables the exchange of data between an HVI sequence and an instrument FPGA sandbox by using a serial interface based on reading/writing data arrays. - HVI Register Bank: This block enables the exchange of data between an HVI sequence and an instrument FPGA sandbox by reading/writing any of the registers in the bank. - PXI Trigger I/O: These ports enables reading/writing of the PXI line on the chassis backplane from the FPGA sandbox of an M3xxxA instrument. - HVI User Action: Actions are signals sent from an instrument HVI engine to the outside (the FPGA sandbox in this case).
+They can be associated with a PXI line, an internal/external trigger, or any of the product-defined actions. - HVI User Event: Events are signals sent from the outside (the FPGA sandbox in this case) to an instrument HVI engine.
+They can be associated with a PXI line, an internal/external trigger, or any of the product-defined events.